 Jumping ahead … avoid browsers

-First, let’s jump ahead for a moment to say that while the guides will open and can be viewed on Internet browsers like Chrome, Edge, Safari and others, that’s not what you want to do.
+First, let’s jump ahead for a moment to say that while our guide will open and can be viewed on Internet browsers like Chrome, Edge, Safari and others, that’s not what you want to do.
 Some are better than others, but the interactive features will not function nearly as well as they will on apps designed for the purpose.

 We can’t stress that enough.

-For Windows and Macintosh computers, as well as all Android devices, the best choice for viewing our guides and for best supporting their interactive features is Adobe Acrobat Reader.
+For Windows computers and all Android devices, the best choice for viewing our guide and for supporting their interactive features is Adobe Acrobat Reader.
 Nothing else we have tested comes close.

 For iOS devices, such as Apple’s iPad, the best app we have found is Apple Books, an app that some people still call by its former name, iBooks.
 It comes pre-installed on Apple devices and computers.